Altay S.K.: History

 Altay has an important place in Turkey's football history.
 The club had a key role in uniting the Turkish community during the Turkish War of Independence.
-Many players and supporters of Altay SK lost their lives in the Turkish War.
+Many players and supporters of Altay SK lost their lives in the Turkish War of Independence.
 After the Surname Law was adopted, Mustafa Kemal Atatürk gave General Fahreddin Pasha the surname of "Altay".
-Altay play in İzmir Alsancak Stadium first built in 1929 and recently renovated in 2021.
+Altay plays in the İzmir Alsancak Stadium first built in 1929 and was rebuilt in 2021.